Same Day Macomb County Flood Restoration Services Fast Urgent Flooded Carpet Flooring Residential Emergency Removal Sewer Repair

 Air Quality Control – After The Sewer Backup

-Lastly, the water technician should install and air scrubber or negative air machine if they have not already.
-These machines contain a 3 stage filtration system.
+Lastly, the professionals should place an air scrubber or negative air machine to manage air quality control.
+These machines contain a 3 stage filtration system with netting tight enough to capture molds.
 The first stage is a large particulate filter, able to grab dust and dirt floating in the air.
 The second is a small particulate filter, grabbing what the first filter was unable to grab.
 Last is a HEPA filter.
-This High-efficiency particulate air filter has the ability to trap particulates as small as 2 microns!
-As air is passed quickly around your basement, having an air scrubber in the mix to keep you and your family safe is a must have for any basement sewer back up.
+This High-efficiency particulate air filter has the ability to trap particulates as small as .03 microns!
+As this filtered air is begins to pass quickly around your basement, soon elevated and toxic molds are removed to safe levels.

 Call Now Button